quaintdev/ocrmyimage/README.md

 ## Install OCR My Image

-Use `go install github.com/quaintdev/ocrmyimage@latest` to install the web server
+Use `go install github.com/quaintdev/ocrmyimage@latest` to install the web server or download binary from release pages and execute it.